gear6io/ranger/pkg/sdk/SDK_CREATION_SUMMARY.md

 - **Maintainability**: Well-documented, testable code
 - **Extensibility**: Designed for future enhancements

-This SDK eliminates the need for external dependencies on clickhouse-go while providing similar or better performance characteristics through a native implementation specifically designed for Icebox.
+This SDK eliminates the need for external dependencies on clickhouse-go while providing similar or better performance characteristics through a native implementation specifically designed for Ranger.